HernanDavidA/PruebaSocialMediaReaders/README.md

 #### bundle exec figaro i

-Add the follow information
+Add the follow information:

-DATABASE_HOST: localhost
+- DATABASE_HOST: localhost
-DATABASE_USER: your_database_user
+- DATABASE_USER: your_database_user
-DATABASE_PASSWORD: your_database_password
+- DATABASE_PASSWORD: your_database_password
-DATABASE_NAME: social_media
+- DATABASE_NAME: social_media
-DATABASE_PORT: "5432"
+- DATABASE_PORT: "5432"

 Then configure it in the database.yml